ecarmu/ecarmu/README.md

 My name is Arda.
 I am a student at Yasar University and an intern at Apaz Medikal

-I enjoy web programming and ML.
+I enjoy web programming and ML
-I can code with C, Java, JS, HTML, CSS, React, Python